tombonan/caselaw/docs/README.md

 jurisdiction_array = search.results
 ```

+### Jurisdiction Slugs

+The Caselaw API uses jurisdiction slugs to filter requests.
 If you wish to find out the slug of a specific jurisdiction

 ```ruby
 slug = Caselaw::Jurisdiction.get_by_name("Utah") # => 'utah'